josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Tasks to complete_:

-- Launch Power BI Desktop
+- Launch Power BI Desktop.

-- Connect to your Azure Databricks Spark instance, and query the global tables you created in the previous exercise
+- Connect to your Azure Databricks Spark instance, and query the global tables you created in the previous exercise.

 _Exit criteria_:

-- You have successfully connected to your Azure Databricks cluster, and have the fields from the flight_delay_summary global table loaded in the report design surface
+- You have successfully connected to your Azure Databricks cluster, and have the fields from the flight_delay_summary global table loaded in the report design surface.

 ### Task 3: Create Power BI report

 _Tasks to complete_:

-- Generate a Power BI report containing Map, Stacked Column Chart, and Treemap visualizations of the flight delay summary data
+- Generate a Power BI report containing Map, Stacked Column Chart, and Treemap visualizations of the flight delay summary data.

-- The Map visualization should represent the number of delays, based on the location of the airport
+- The Map visualization should represent the number of delays, based on the location of the airport.

-- The Stacked Column Chart should provide information about the probability of a delay, based on the day
+- The Stacked Column Chart should provide information about the probability of a delay, based on the day.

-- The Treemap visual display details about the number of delays associated with a particular airport
+- The Treemap visual display details about the number of delays associated with a particular airport.

 _Exit criteria_:

-- You should have a Power BI report generated, contain three interlinked tiles, displaying flight delay details
+- You should have a Power BI report generated, contain three interlinked tiles, displaying flight delay details.

   ![The Report design surface now displays the map of the United States with dots, a stacked bar chart, and a Treeview.](media/pbi-desktop-full-report.png 'Report design surface')